sv3ndk/production-ready-serverless-python/README.md

 * CDK deployment: [cdk/app.py](cdk/app.py)

-* API (lambdas, behind a REST API on the API Gateway)
+* REST API:
+  * lambda functions with lambda-power-tools handling and pydantic data models, exposed via a REST API Gateway
+  * endpoints:
     * `/restaurants`:
       * internal API listing all restaurants from DynamoDB
       * protected by IAM
     * `/restaurants/search`:
       * search by attribute in DynamoDB
       * protected by Cognito: simply checking if the user has a JWT token for the configured Cognito user pool
     * `/` :
       * public HTML page
       * queries data from `/restaurants` on server side, signing requests with sigv4
-    * is allowing users to create/sign in the Cognito user pool, using SRP
+      * allows users to register or sign in to the Cognito user pool, using SRP
       * uses the Cognito JWT token to send requests from the browser to `/restaurants/search`

+* database: DynamoDB

 * Test: BDD style [integration tests](tests/integration/features) and [end-to-end tests](tests/end-to-end/features)
   using pytest-bdd